ArminJo/ServoEasing/README.md

 This example gives you a feeling how fast your servo can move, what the end position values are and which refresh rate they accept.<br/>
 This example does not use the ServoEasing functions.

+# Internals
+Internally only microseconds (or units (= 4.88 us) if using PCA9685 expander) and not degree are used to speed up things.
+Other expander or libraries can therefore easily be added.<br/>
+On **AVR** Timer1 is used for the Arduino Servo library.
+To have non blocking easing functions its unused **Channel B** is used to generate an interrupt 100 us before the end of the 20 ms Arduino Servo refresh period.
+This interrupt then updates all servo values for the next refresh period.

 # Supported Platforms
 AVR, ESP8266, ESP32, STMF1
 Every platform with a Servo library will work in blocking mode.
 If timer support is available for a platform the library can be ported by adding code for the Timer20ms like is was done for ESP and STM.